 The PSD 2 has been finalised and was published as a consolidating new Directive (2015/2366) in the Official Journal of the European Union on 23 December 2015.
-The PSD 2 will replace the previous Payment Services Directive (2007/64/EC) as from 13 January 2018 and will have to be implemented by EEA member states by that date.
+The PSD 2 has replaced the previous Payment Services Directive (2007/64/EC) as from 13 January 2018.
 The main objectives of PSD 2 are to (i) contribute to a more integrated and efficient European payments market, (ii) improve the level playing field (including new players), (iii) make payments safer and more secure, (iv) improve consumer protection, and (v) encourage lower prices for payments.